 This stock had all the ingredients of a double-your-money “profit surge.”

-With Operation Motherlode impacting this stock, and one simple trade, we could ride the momentum to trade for FAST double your money paydays over and over again.
+With Operation Motherlode impacting this stock, and one kind of trade, we could ride the momentum to target FAST double your money paydays over and over again in the months following this announcement.

 The exact kind of opportunity I love to trade.